 Residents provide care in the outpatient clinic that serves veterans in Austin and surrounding areas.
 Residents rotate during PGY-2 at the VA, where they learn the fundamentals of outpatient neurology.
 Here, residents build the knowledge base necessary to succeed in the general neurology clinic.
 In addition to learning the foundations of outpatient neurology, residents learn to administer botulinum toxin for migraine and perform electromyogram and nerve conduction studies.

-Residents complete outpatient rotations as part of this comprehensive program with an array of neurologists with different subspecialities, including epileptologists, clinical neurophysiologists, cognitive behaviorists and post-traumatic head injury specialists.
+Residents complete outpatient rotations as part of this comprehensive program with an array of neurologists with different subspecialities, including epileptologists, clinical neurophysiologists and movement disorder specialists.
 Here, residents have the opportunity to hone their EMG/NCV skills alongside fellowship-trained neurologists and additional common outpatient neurology procedures such as botulinum toxin injections.
+Residents also have the opportunity to work in the resident continuity clinic at this location.

 Dell Children’s is the only dedicated freestanding pediatric hospital in the 46-county Central Texas region.
 It features a Level I trauma center, pediatric ICU, cardiac ICU, Level IV NICU and comprehensive epilepsy monitoring unit.
 The hospital and Dell Med created the Texas Center for Pediatric Neuroscience to be housed in a new building adjacent to the hospital and staffed entirely by Dell Med child neurology and pediatric neurosurgery faculty members.
 The center features multidisciplinary programs for individuals with epilepsy, headache, autism, stroke and other neurological disorders.
 Outpatient sessions are held in an outpatient building adjacent to the hospital or in nearby practice locations.

-Residents rotate at Shoal Creek Hospital, providing inpatient services including intensive psychiatric stabilization for patients dealing with emotional crises, depression and drug or alcohol dependence.
+Residents rotate at Cross Creek Hospital, providing inpatient services including intensive psychiatric stabilization for patients dealing with emotional crises, depression and drug or alcohol dependence.

 The residency offers a continuity clinic location with CommUnityCare, an organization dedicated to helping underserved residents of Austin gain access to health care.
 This clinic is embedded in the primary care setting in historic East Austin.